PragathiKelkar22202401/MathsModel_PragathiKelkar/README.md

 ## Results

+-> According to the data we simulated we believe balanced strategy is best among all with higher winning percentage for single/multi player.However it cannot guarantee a win always.

 ![image](https://github.com/PragathiKelkar22202401/MathsModel_Test-repo/assets/118851955/59be778c-0f97-4a15-9e6e-f364e00c820d)

+-> Compares the prob of win across the huge data simulated using Monte Carlo.

 ** The x-axis displays the number of card draws, and the y-axis represents the win probability.
 The plot is organized into separate facets for each group of players, allowing for easier comparison of win probabilities.In essence, this code creates a comprehensive visualization to explore the relationship between card draws, player counts, and win probabilities in multiplayer scenarios.

 ![image](https://github.com/PragathiKelkar22202401/MathsModel_Test-repo/assets/118851955/5e9a5e66-c4a3-44f6-bf14-41754731ebad)

+->Considering the data chosen,we can see that except for player 2 others have almost same prob of 60% and they win mostly with 2 cards drawn than 3 cards.

 ** Each player's win probability is represented as a bar on the y-axis, while the x-axis displays the number of card draws.
 The bars are color-coded to represent different players.
 The bars are positioned side by side using the "dodge" setting to allow easy comparison across scenarios.
 The x-axis label indicates the number of card draws, and the y-axis label represents the win probability.
 The color palette helps distinguish between players, and a minimal theme is applied to keep the plot clean and uncluttered.
 In essence, this code creates a clear and informative plot that showcases how the number of card draws influences win probabilities for different players in various scenarios.

 ![image](https://github.com/PragathiKelkar22202401/MathsModel_Test-repo/assets/118851955/d77b596d-c90d-412b-a590-d46bb9e65970)

 ** The corrplot library to generate a heatmap that visually represents the correlations.
 The color intensity in the heatmap corresponds to the strength and direction of correlations between variables.
 Overall, this code performs correlation analysis and produces a heatmap to aid in understanding relationships between different card-related variables for player and dealer interactions.

+## Pending Work

+-> Need to implement comparing strategies successfully.

 ## Future Scope